enzyme-ops/docker-images/README.md

 # docker-images

-A collection of shared Docker images to streamline testing, builds and deployment.
+A collection of shared Docker images to streamline testing, builds and deployment on CircleCI.